postyou/contao-abr-streaming-bundle/README.md

 # contao-abr-streaming
-Adaptive Bitrate Streaming using Mediaelement.js with MPGEG-DASH and HLS manifests
+Adaptive Bitrate Streaming using Mediaelement.js with MPEG-DASH and HLS manifests

 Contao-Extension for Contao 4